datagrok-ai/public/help/develop/exercises.md

    You can find your login inside the profile page between name and email (under avatar), or in the profile URL:
    `https://dev.datagrok.ai/u/<yourLogin>/summary`.
 7. Let's apply `CountSubsequencePython` to the input dataframe using Datagrok UI.
-   Open a table — say, let's go for `sequences.csv`.
-Navigate to `Data | Files` and open `Demo Files / bio / sequences.csv`.
+   Open a table — say, let's go for `sars-cov-2.csv`.
+Navigate to `Data | Files` and open `Demo Files / bio / sars-cov-2.csv`.
 Navigate to a menu item `Edit | Add New Column...` and click it.
 Type in your expression using the function you've just previously created:
    ![](exercises-add-new-column.png)
    Observe how the `Preview Result Columns` change while you are modifying the expression.